roshancodes036-s/Netra-Assist/README.md

 - Detect objects in real-time
 - Identify hazards in the user's path
 - Narrate surroundings instantly via TTS

-Example:
-> *“A car is ahead.
+> *Example: “A car is ahead.
 Please move left.”*

----

 ### 🚗 Live Hazard Detection (Safety Autopilot)
-Detects physical dangers like:
+Detects physical dangers like moving vehicles, obstacles, and pits.
-- Moving vehicles
-- Obstacles and pits
-- Unsafe walking paths

-Triggers: Voice warning: **“सावधान!
-(Caution!)”**
+> *Triggers Voice warning: **“सावधान!
+(Caution!)”***

----

 ### 💵 Currency Recognition
 Identifies Indian Rupee notes instantly to prevent fraud and help in daily transactions.

----

 ### 📄 PDF Intelligence
-Upload any PDF and the AI will:
+Upload any PDF and the AI will summarize long text, explain complex documents, and provide spoken narration in native languages.
-- Summarize long text
-- Explain complex documents
-- Provide spoken narration in native languages

----

 ### ❓ Visual Question Answering (VQA)
 Capture an image and ask: